Michael Jackson Not Getting The Boot From Rock & Roll Hall Of Fame Despite ‘Leaving Neverland’ Backlash

 Michael Jackson’s name is associated with so much.
-Whether fans are discussing his huge attribution to music, his personal life, or the shocking sexual abuse allegations that plagued him during his life, it seems everyone has an opinion about the late King of Pop.
-Now, following the tremendous backlash from the documentary, Leaving Neverland, MJ’s name is again making headlines.
+Whether fans are discussing his huge contribution to music, his personal life, or the shocking sexual abuse allegations that plagued him during his life, it seems everyone has an opinion about the late King of Pop.
+Now, following the tremendous backlash from the documentary Leaving Neverland, MJ’s name is again making headlines.

 According to TMZ, Leaving Neverland documents the stories of two men, Wade Robson and James Safechuck, who claim that their personal relationships with Michael Jackson led to horrific sexual abuse that stemmed from their childhood until their early teenage years.